yandthj/HPC/docs/Documentation/Applications/Matlab/parallel.md

        This script samples a parameter of a stiff ODE and solves it both in serial and parallel (via parfor), comparing both the run times and the max absolute values of the computed solutions.
-The code -- especially the serial part -- will take several minutes to run on Eagle.
+The code -- especially the serial part -- will take several minutes to run.
     %}

     % open the local cluster profile